 - It is banned by the NCAA, as previously mentioned

 - Caffeine consumed without adequate fluids can negatively affect thermal regulation in athletes, especially in hot environments.
-Hydration for running is so important!
+Summer hydration tips for running are so important!

 - The side effects of consuming caffeine, however, may include anxiety, jitteriness, rapid heartbeat, headaches, GI distress and stomach pain after running, and insomnia.
 Therefore, it is recommended to limit caffeine intake 4-5 hours before bedtime to avoid it interfering with sleep.